-I fear I'm dying from complications
+I fear I'll die from complications

 Complications due to things that I've left undone